MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/listremotefiles.md

- #`listRemoteFiles`: Get a list of files from the remote R session.
+ #listRemoteFiles: Get a list of files from the remote R session.

  Applies to version 1.1.0 of package mrsdeploy.